 In the case of denial of an application, the applicant will be informed about the relevant reasons.
 Legal recourses are available to all applicants.

-Normally it takes up to 15 calender days to process and make a decision about a Schengen Visa request.
+Normally it takes up to 15 calender days to process and make a decision about a Schengen visa application.

-Please be informed that we are not be able to release your passport while processing your visa request.
+Please note that we are unable to release your passport while processing your visa request.
 Please coordinate your travel and visa plans accordingly.

 for Syrian citizens:

 Syrian passports are only valid if they have been signed by the passport holder in front of the issuing authority.
-If your passport is not signed, please go to the Syrian Embassy in Manama and sign your passport in front of the respective officer.
+If your passport is not signed, please go to the nearest Syrian Embassy in ( Riyadh / Manama) and sign your passport in front of the respective officer.